-- Allan starts as an Assistant Professor at Baylor College of Mediciine.
+- Allan starts as an Assistant Professor at Baylor College of Medicine.
 Congratulations to Allan!

-- Ashok to give lectures in 2014 at Cornell University (Physics), Biophysical Society Thematic Meeting and IDP GRC (discussion leader), in 2015 at Washington University, St. Louis (Biochemistry), the American Physical Society meeting, the American Society for Biochemistry and Molecular Biology meeting, conferences in Telluride and Zurich, a keynote lecture at the Biophysical Society meeting IDP subgroup symposium, and in 2016 at the University of Colorado, Protein Folding Dynamics GRC, and IDP GRS (faculty mentor), American Chemical Society meeting, University of Colorado, and in 2017, at the Biophysical Society Meeting (Symposium), conference in Telluride, and Computation/NMR GRC
+- Ashok to give lectures in 2014 at Cornell University (Physics), Biophysical Society Thematic Meeting and IDP GRC (discussion leader), in 2015 at Washington University, St. Louis (Biochemistry), the American Physical Society meeting, the American Society for Biochemistry and Molecular Biology meeting, conferences in Telluride and Zurich, a keynote lecture at the Biophysical Society meeting IDP subgroup symposium, in 2016 at the Protein Folding Dynamics GRC, Modeling & Dynamics workshop (VA), IDP GRS (faculty mentor), American Chemical Society meeting, University of Colorado, and in 2017, at the Biophysical Society Meeting (Symposium), conference in Telluride, and Computation/NMR GRC

 - Just out in Nature: our paper describing single-molecule studies that revealed strikingly complex patterns of modulation of allostery in a disordered protein, providing a novel biophysical mechanism for tunable cellular function.
 Congratulations to Allan and our collaborators Peter Wright and Josephine Ferreon.
 See the paper.
 Highlighted in Nature News and Views, Chemical and Engineering News, Cell (Leading Edge Select), Faculty of 1000, and TSRI News and Views.